codebar/tutorials/version-control/set-up/tutorial.md

 ```bash
 pbcopy < ~/.ssh/id_rsa.pub
 ```
-Now return back to the broswer where your Github account is open.
+Now return back to the browser where your Github account is open.
 Give the SSH key a `Title` and paste the file contents into the `Key` field.
 When done, hit the `Add SSH Key` button.
 You may be prompted for your password, if so enter it and hit `Confirm Password` to complete this step.

 ![Adding Key text and title](images/setup-paste-key-text.png)